davidsntg/azure-dns-private-resolver-microhack/README.md

 # Challenge 2: Deploy Azure Firewall to get DNS logs

-Azure DNS Private Resolve does not offer today to view the logs of DNS requests made.
+Azure DNS Private Resolver does not offer today capabilities to view the logs of DNS requests made.

 A solution to have these logs is to deploy Azure Firewall and use it as a DNS proxy:
 * Hub & Spokes vnets will have their DNS Servers configured with Private IP address of Azure Firewall